iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 See code on Github for few edits to src/app/services/feathers/feathers.ts and src/pages/login/login.ts.

+#### Signup / Login / Reset Password

-Next we will implement a "reset password" button on the LoginPage in the app.
+Next we will implement a "reset password" button on the LoginPage in the app for users who forgot password.

-The page will be modified to have tabs (using Ionic segments) for Sign Up / Sign In / Reset modes, and a bit of animation to transition from one mode to another.
+The LoginPage will be modified to have tabs (using Ionic segments) for Sign Up / Sign In / Reset modes, and a bit of animation to transition from one mode to another.
+We will keep it named "LoginPage" though it gets Signup and Reset features.

+Since it is the first page all users will encounter in the app, we will spend a lot of design effort on UX of that page.

 For the submit buttons, we will use ion-slides, to have slide-in animations for buttons when form changes modes.
 There's code-driven change of form builder model behind mode changes to allow validators on fields that are not used in all modes.